Different Types Of Abuse And Their Impact On You

 - Neglect - withholding care or medication

 If your partner has control over your finances and withholds money needed or causes you to lose your job, this is financial abuse which can be a form of domestic violence.
+When one person has control of all the bank accounts and their useage, this can be considered abuse.
 Some of the examples include:

 - Deliberately making a person's credit score go down